-We’re delighted to announce that we are adding 2 new birds to our collection.
+We’re delighted to announce that we have added 2 new birds to our collection.

 2 x 5 year old female Ostrich.